Lvancyho/Intro-to-CG-Final-Exam/README.md

 Toon:

+The properties are there because the shader needs to know the main texture and color.
+It takes into consideration the direction that we're looking at the object from.
+Applies toon by looking at lighting and darkness properties

 Waves:

 The properties are there because the shader needs to know the main texture, color, scrolling properties such as how fast and how large the waves are.